2010 Winter Olympics: Torch relay

 The Olympic Torch Relay is the transfer of the Olympic flame from Ancient Olympia, Greece — where the first Olympic Games were held thousands of years ago — to the stadium of the city hosting the current Olympic Games.
 The flame arrives just in time for the Opening Ceremony.

 For the Vancouver 2010 Olympic Winter Games, the flame was lit in Olympia on October 22, 2009.
 It then traveled from Greece, over the North Pole to Canada's High Arctic and on to the West Coast and Vancouver.
 The relay started its long Canada journey from the British Columbia capital of Victoria.
 In Canada, the torch traveled approximately 45000 km over 106 days, making it the longest relay route within one country in Olympic history.
 The Olympic Torch was carried by approximately 12,000 Canadians and reached over 1,000 communities.

-Celebrity torchbearers included Arnold Schwarzenegger, Steve Nash, Matt Lauer, Justin Morneau, Michael Bublé, Bob Costas, Shania Twain, and hockey greats including Sidney Crosby, Wayne Gretzky, and the captains of the two Vancouver Canucks teams that went to the Stanley Cup Finals: Trevor Linden and Stan Smyl.
+Celebrity torchbearers included Arnold Schwarzenegger, Steve Nash, Matt Lauer, Justin Morneau, Michael Bublé, Bob Costas, Shania Twain, and hockey greats including Sidney Crosby, Wayne Gretzky, and the captains of the two Vancouver Canucks teams that went to the Stanley Cup Final: Trevor Linden and Stan Smyl.

 The Games

 Participating National Olympic Committees

 82 National Olympic Committees (NOC) entered teams in the 2010 Winter Olympics.
 Cayman Islands, Colombia, Ghana, Montenegro, Pakistan, Peru and Serbia made their winter Olympic debuts.
 Morocco returned to the Winter games after an 18-year absence, and Jamaica and Mexico returned after 8 years.
 Seven countries, Costa Rica, Kenya, Luxembourg, Madagascar, Thailand, Venezuela and the Virgin Islands which were at the 2006 Games, did not participate in 2010.

 Tonga sought to make its Winter Olympic debut by entering a single competitor in luge, attracting some media attention, but he crashed in the final round of qualifying.

 Luxembourg qualified two athletes but did not participate because one did not reach the criteria set by the NOC and the other was injured before the Games.
+The Philippines also sought to qualify three athletes, one in figure skating pairs and a single one in snowboarding, but failed to make the qualifying standards.
 Below is a map of the participating nations and a list of the nations with the number of competitors indicated in brackets.